osilander/bacterial-genomics-intro/ngs-assembly/index.rst

     conda install seqtk

+Now that ``seqtk`` has been installed, we are going to sample the original reads so that we have at most 50X *coverage*.
+In this case, we will again estimate the bacterial genome size as 5 Mbp, meaning that 50X coverage requires a total of 250 Mbp of data.
+If you have less than this, you do **not** need to subsample.
+However, most of you will have more than this.
+Foir this reason, we will select only some of these to use for assembly.

-Now that ``seqtk`` has been installed, we are going to sample 10% of the original reads.
-Note that there are three arguments that we are giving to ``seqtk`` - a "seed", which determines what random subset of reads are selected, a file of reads, and the fraction of reads to maintain.
-In the command below the ``-s11`` is how the seed is set. *It is critical that the seed you set for subsampling is the same for both sets of reads.
+Note that there are three arguments that we are giving to ``seqtk`` - a "seed", which determines what random subset of reads are selected, a file of reads (trimmed), and the fraction of reads to maintain.
+In the command below the ``-s11`` is how the seed is set. **It is critical** that the seed you set for subsampling is the same for both sets of reads.
 However, you are free to change the seed itself (e.g. you could use ``-s100`` if you want.
 Using a different seed from your neighbour may have the interesting downstream effect of giving you slightly different genome assemblies.
-Anyway, the:
+Anyway, on to the sampling:

 .. code::

-    # change directory
-    cd ~/analysis
-    # create directory
-    mkdir sampled

     # sub sample reads
     seqtk sample -s11 my.reads-R1.trimmed.fastq.gz 0.1 | gzip > my.sub.reads-R1.trimmed.fastq.gz